-The webinar schedule is designed to allow participants to attend training during early morning, have time for work during the remainder of the day, and avoid excessively long periods of sitting at the computer screen.
+The webinar schedule is designed to allow participants to attend training during the morning, have time for work during the remainder of the day, and avoid excessively long periods of sitting at the computer screen.

 Benefits of participation in Termite University Webinar: